ISISComputingGroup/ibex_developers_manual/MercuryiTC.md

 - Run `stop_ibex_server.bat`
 - Run `make iocstartups` from `C:\instrument\apps\epics` (it is ok if this complains about some missing directories)
 - Run `start_ibex_server.bat`

+### Mercury is not talking to any cards

+Ensure that IOC macros have been set which correctly correspond to the cards in the mercury itself.
+You can check which cards are currently in the mercury by looking at the "system" tab in the opi.
+The macros should be strings of a form similar to "DB1.T1"

+### Mercury is not reading a heater/needle valve correctly on a temperature/pressure card

+In the details screen of the OPI, check that the "associated heater channel" (for heaters) or "associated aux channel" (for needle valves) is not None.
+If it is None, check with the scientist/cryogenics whether a heater/needle valve should be configured for this channel.